I started riding bicycles seriously in 1994 when I started my first law job as a Multnomah County Deputy District Attorney.

 I eventually burnt out on racing around 2002 and went back to being a bicycle commuter.

-Although I am no longer a super fit bicycle racer, cycling is still a big part of my life.
 The first thing I do when I wake up is to check Velo and Cyclingnews.com and see what is happening in the world of bicycle racing.
 I bought a house on Skyline because I wanted to ride in the hills and to be able to commute on Leif Erickson.
-I rarely ride my race bike on the road anymore, but I spend a lot of time on my cross bike riding up and down Leif Erickson commuting and just having fun.
+During the pandemic the courts were shut down so I had a lot more time to ride, so I went out and bought my dream bike (Colnago C64) and started road riding again.
+As much as I love gravel riding, I really enjoy riding where I don't have to get into a car to ride my bike.
+Getting back to my roadie roots has been a lot of fun and great way to build fitness.

 When I am stressed out or having a bad day, I hop on my bike for an hour or two and it all goes away.
 I do my best thinking on my bike and when I am done I always feel better and I can't wait for the next ride.
 This is why I ride and will never stop riding.